benjamindominikmaier/mixedstrobes_altstrobes/README.md

 ## Output

 The output is a file `matches.tsv` in the output folder.
-You can se a custom outfile name with the parameter `--prefix`.
+You can set a custom outfile name with the parameter `--prefix`.
 Output format is a tab separated file on the same format as MUMmer, with identical fields except the last one which is approximate reference sequence match length instead of what MUMmer produce:

 ```